P¹ –› TT –› EE –› P²

 In 1984, Orwell never forgoes a sense of plot as utterly as Wilde does in A Portrait of Dorian Grey, but the positive driving force of 1984 is not Orwell as Orwell the author.
 This might be because Orwell was torn between what he wrote, and who he was as a writer.
 Like Brazilian author Clarice Lispector, who refused to say who she was in case the act itself changed who she was, Orwell resists the snare of words.
 All Orwell “believes can be truthfully writeable is the embodiment of a special state of mind or feeling that is static, humbly and strongly self-contained, impervious to the world,” says Robert L. Caserio.

 The moment Winton Smith is most alive and at peace, most happy, is not, I submit, when he is in the Golden Place with Julia.
-Wine and sex are part of a humane subtext often overlooked in 1984.
-However, although Winston comes close to being at his most human in the Golden Place, it is not here that he truly enters into a “special state of mind” which is static and “impervious to the world.”
-He is, after all, still thinking about situation ‘x’.
+Although wine and sex are a humane subtext often overlooked in 1984, and Winston comes close to being at his best in the Golden Place, it is not here that he enters into the “special state of mind” that Orwell seems to value.
+Winston is, after all, still thinking about situation ‘x’ in the Golden Place.
 He wonders about microphones.
-He thinks of Julia as better for having corrupted herself.
-Sex was, to use his words, “a political act.”
+He thinks of Julia as better for having had sex already, for having corrupted herself.
+And sex was, to use his words, “a political act.”

 The moment Winston Smith is most alive and at peace, most happy, is the moment when he and Julia give up their rebellions and stop acting in opposition to something.
 This moment in the novel comes when they listen to the song of the washerwoman.